burrrata/cryptoeconomics.study_rust_edition/src/misc/NOTES.md

 ## TODO

-### Immediate
+### ASAP
+- Less Cloning, More Borrowing: update code to use borrows and lifetimes rather than cloning everything.
-- reorganize chapters so that code commentary is in the sections, but not in the final demo. (to hopefully make it easier to use, explore, and reason about the code)
+- Code Commentary: reorganize so that code commentary is in the sections, but not in the final demo.
+The final demo is for exploring how the pieces all interact together, not explaining individual parts.
-- read white/beige/yellow papers to sketch out the framework for chapters 1, 2, and 3 BEFORE writing code
+- References: white/beige/yellow papers as well as non Ethereum references and libraries.
-- external crates in mdBook: https://users.rust-lang.org/t/diy-digital-signatures/23739/5
+- External crates in mdBook: https://users.rust-lang.org/t/diy-digital-signatures/23739/5

 <br>